DEVELOPMENT

 You are able to teach others what you have learned until we reach the 4th Level.

-Thus we have developed our disciplemaking movement towards maturity with this learning in mind.
+Thus, we have developed our disciplemaking movement toward maturity with this learning in mind.
 We have taken the 3 phases and relabeled them as follows:

 1. GATHER as Family